artrsnd/c_programs/README.md

 # C Programs

 This repository is a collection of C programs written by me.
-It is organized by these categories:
+I decided to rewrite and/or update all codes that I found important and I will update this repository with time.
+That's organized by these categories:

 - Data Structure
 - Sort Algorithms